suokko/dds/README.md

 Usage
 =====

 DDS tries to figure out the available number of cores and the available memory.
 Based on this, DDS calculates a reasonable number of threads to use.
 The user can override this by calling the `SetMaxThreads()` or the `SetResources()` function.
 In principle these functions can be called multiple times, but there is overhead associated with this, so only call it at the beginning of your program unless you really want to change the number of threads dynamically.
+These calls MUST not be called from simultaneously with any functions from libdds.

 DDS on Windows calls SetMaxThreads itself when it is attached to a process, so you don't have to.
 On Unix-like systems we use an equivalent mechanism, but we have had a report that this does not always happen in the right order of things, so you may want to call SetMaxThreads explicitly.